 Northwestern Law was the first top-tier law school to offer an accelerated JD program.
-The school will enroll a limited number of highly-motivated students to this two-year JD program.
+Each year, the Law School enrolls a limited number of highly-motivated students to our Accelerated JD (AJD) program.

 Students in the Accelerated JD program complete the same number of credit hours as traditional three-year JD students, only they do so in five semesters over the course of two calendar years.
 While this faster pace means students have a more set schedule of classes, they also have the opportunity to select from the full-range of electives offered by the Law School.
-Students also have the opportunity to participate in all extracurricular and co-curricular activities, including journals.
+Students can also participate in all extracurricular and co-curricular activities, including journals.

 Accelerated JD students begin classes in May.
-They join traditional JD students during the fall and spring semesters, and work during their second summer.
-They then return to the Law School for two more semesters and graduate in May, two calendar years after they begin.
-Students participate in the Fall On-Campus Interviewing process (OCI) upon completion of their first term with one semester of grades.
+Interested students participate in the Fall On-Campus Interviewing process (OCI) upon completion of their first term with one semester of grades, and join traditional JD students in classes during the fall and spring semesters.
+AJD students typically work during their second summer.
+They then return to the Law School for two more semesters and graduate in May, completing the program in two calendar years.

 During the first summer term, students are enrolled in four traditional first-year doctrinal courses*, a professional skills course, and Communication and Legal Reasoning I. Students are enrolled in 1L required courses open only to entering Accelerated JD students.
 Four classes are taught over a ten week period, while two courses are completed in five weeks.